Aditya-Chourasia/200days-of-JavaScript/README.md

 In JavaScript, you can escape a quote from considering it as an end of string quote by placing a backslash (\) in front of the quote.

 # Find the Length of a String
+You can find the length of a String value by writing .length after the string variable or string literal.

+# Use Bracket Notation to Find the First Character in a String
+Bracket notation is a way to get a character at a specific index within a string.

+Most modern programming languages, like JavaScript, don't start counting at 1 like humans do.
+They start at 0.
+This is referred to as Zero-based indexing.